introdh/intro-dh-klim96/assignment1.md

 ## Data Set
 Store the data set as tidy data as discussed in class.
 The data set must:
-- Have at least two tables linked by an identifier.

 - The larger table must have at least 30 elements.
 - The smaller table must have at least 5 elements.
 - Contain at least two numeric variables.